-Refactoring Technique Discovered Restrictions Justification & Remarks Consolidate duplicate conditional fragments (Extract Postfix) [11] none Consolidate duplicate conditional fragments (Extract Prefix) [11] if guard may only throw exc. if prefix ter- minates normally; pulled out statement may assign heap and parameters iff guard does not access it.
-Irregular termination in both guard and prefix affect final re- sult.
+Refactoring Technique Discovered Restrictions Justification & Remarks Consolidate duplicate conditional fragments (Extract Postfix) [11] none Consolidate duplicate conditional fragments (Extract Prefix) [11] throw exc. if prefix terminates normally;pulled out statement Irregular termination in both guard and prefix affect final re- sult.
 Influence on accessibles of guard can change control flow (whether if or else is taken).
-Consolidate duplicate conditional fragments (Postfix of try-catch to finally) [11] Program in try block may not return; program in catch block may not return or throw exception.
-A finally block is always exe- cuted, even after a return.
+Consolidate duplicate conditional fragments (Postfix of try-catch to finally) [11] may not return; • program in catch A finally block is always exe- cuted, even after a return.
 This changes the returned result be- fore and after the refactoring.
-Consolidate duplicate conditional fragments (Postfix of try-catch, no finally) [11] none Fowler talks about block", leaving un the finally block Only in the latter of moving the postfix "to the final specified whether this refers to or to the statements after try . case no restrictions apply.
+Consolidate duplicate conditional fragments (Postfix of try-catch, no finally) [11] none Fowler talks about moving the postfix "to the final block", leaving unspecified whether this refers to the finally block or to the statements after try .
+Only in the latter case no restrictions apply.
 Decompose Conditional [11] Special case of "Extract M fethod", see below.
 Extract Method [11] Extracted fragmentmust not return;may only assign heap and a local variable.
 A return after extraction does not affect the top-level method.
-Replace Exception with Test [11] There has to be a "roll- back" program in the catch/else block, pro- gram in try/if may only assign variables reset by that program.
-The program in try/if may change part of the state before throwing an exception, there- fore the result after the excep- tion/test can differ.
-Move Statements to Callers [12] Neither the moved state- ment nor the remaining program may return.
-If the remaining program in the called method returns early, the moved one is not executed after, but before refactoring.
-Slide Statements [12] All programs participating in the sliding, i.e. the swapped parts and the one in the middle must not return or throw an exception; must be independent.
-Independent means the partici- pating programs write to loca- tions that the others do not ac- cess.
+Replace Exception with Test [11] back" program in the catch/else block, pro- The program in try/if may change part of the state before throwing an exception, there- fore the result after the excep- tion/test can differ.
+Move Statements to Callers [12] If the remaining program in the called method returns early, the moved one is not executed after, but before refactoring.
+Slide Statements [12] ing in the sliding, i.e. the swapped parts and the one in the middle Independent means the partici- pating programs write to loca- tions that the others do not ac- cess.
 Abrupt termination would change the result.
 Split Loop [12] Explained in text.
 Example with loop.
 Remove Control Flag [11] Explained in text.
 Example with loop.

 The Remove Control Flag refactoring in Fig. 5 is interesting, because the number of runs of the loop before and after the refactoring differs by one (the guard needs to be executed one extra time before).
-This complicates the proof since we obtain Post(\result, FALSE) for one case and Post(\result, TRUE) for the other.
+This complicates the proof since we obtain Post(result, FALSE) for one case and Post(result, TRUE) for the other.
 We solve this by harmonizing the iteration structure via an unrolling technique [16] and an intermediate refactoring.
 Alternatively, one can code the unrolling inside a modified loop invariant rule (Fig. 9 in the appendix).